-They went back and compared balances for 6 months to see where the difference originated.
+They went back and compared balances for 6 months to see where the difference originated, and then reached out for our help.
 We hopped on a quick LogMeInRescue session so I could look with them.
-In about 30 seconds we had run the audit trail report for all changes that effected the prior year (meaning the transaction was dated in the prior year) that had been changed in the last week (meaning the date the transaction was created).
+In about 30 seconds we ran the QuickBooks Audit Trail Report for all changes that effected the prior year (meaning the transaction was dated in the prior year) that had been changed in the last week (meaning the date the transaction was created).

 It was January so one of the people on the accounting staff had accidentally dated a transaction to January 12th, 2017 instead of 2018.
 I made sure to show them the closing date as well.
 We switched the transaction date to the correct year and corrected their balances.
 In situations like this the QuickBooks Audit Trail is often the easiest way to see who, when, where (and sometimes why) a particular transaction was changed, and rectify it quickly!

 If you need assistance accessing your QuickBooks Audit Trail or need an experienced third party to help you with your QuickBooks instance, Fourlane can help!